Tensor Dropout for Robust Learning: Experimental evaluation

 \subsection{Phenotypic trait prediction from MRI data}

+Contemporary neurological research often uses scalar measures of brain or grey matter volumes over time as a proxy for brain neuronal volume.
+For example, to provide estimates of neuronal loss over time \cite{lemaitre2012normal}.
+However, the global and local structure of brain tissue also change \cite{kovalev2001three}, causing structural and textural changes that are not captured by scalar volume measures.
+CNNs are more suited for learning these intricate and complex relationships.
+However, the highly multi-dimensional mappings come with added risk of overfitting.
+Model generalizability is therefore paramount in this domain, providing a concrete demonstration of the strengths of the tensor dropout.

+In a regression setting, we investigate the performance of our method on a very large MRI dataset on the task of age prediction.

+The difference between an individual's chronologial age and the age as predicted by a trained model is often referred to as \emph{brain-age}.
+This metric which has been associated with diseases \cite{franke2012brain} and increased risk of mortality \cite{cole2017brain}.
+A more accurate and robust metric of brain condition can consequently lead to more accurate disease diagnoses.

-In the regression setting, we investigate the performance of our SRR-TRL in a challenging, real-life application, on a very large-scale dataset.
-This case is particularly interesting since the MRI volumes are large 3D tensors, all modes of which carry important information.
+In addition to the general neuroradiological motivations outlined above, this task is particularly interesting since MRI volumes are large 3D tensors, all modes of which carry important information.
 The spatial information is traditionally discarded during the flattening process, which we avoid by using a tensor regression layer.
+In these experiments we train the entire model, but any pre-trained network can be easily modified post-hoc to make use of the TRL.

-\textbf{The UK Biobank brain MRI dataset} is the world's largest MRI imaging database of its kind \cite{sudlow2015uk}.
+\paragraph{UK Biobank brain MRI dataset \cite{sudlow2015uk}} is the world's largest MRI imaging database of its kind.
 The aim of the UK Biobank Imaging Study is to capture MRI scans of vital organs for \(100,000\) primarily healthy individuals by 2022.
 Associations between these images and lifestyle factors and health outcomes, both of which are already available in the UK Biobank, will enable researchers to improve diagnoses and treatments for numerous diseases.

-The data we use here consists of T1-weighted \(182\times218\times182\) MR images of the brain for \(7,500\) individuals captured on a 3 T Siemens Skyra system. \(5,700\) are used for training and rest are used to test and validate.
+The data we use here consists of T1-weighted \(182\times218\times182\) MR images of the brain captured on a 3 T Siemens Skyra system. \(11,500\) are used for training, \(3,800\) are used for validation and \(3,800\) samples are used to test.
 The target label is the age for each individual at the time of MRI capture.
 We use skull-stripped images that have been aligned to the MNI152 template \cite{jenkinson2002improved} for head-size normalization.
 We then center and scale each image to zero mean and unit variance for intensity normalization.